 - Overgrown teeth/teeth grinding – loud teeth grinding can be a sign of pain

 - Head tilt/loss of balance – this might indicate an inner ear infection and needs to be treated

-If you notice anything out of the ordinary, please contact us at the Hyde Park Veterinary Centre on 0207 723 0453 and the team will be happy to offer advice or make an appointment for you to see one of our very experienced vets.
+If you see any of these warning signs please contact Hyde Park Veterinary Centre on 0207 723 0453 and the team will be happy to offer advice and make an appointment for you to see Andrew Prentis or another of our experienced team.